FORMS, IDs, & RELEASES

 The Model Release is a simple document, you PRINT your legal name as it appears on your ID on the top line labeled “hereafter Model” and then fill out the date just below that using the MM/DD/YYYY format.
 Please read the agreement, initial each page, and on the last page SIGN your name, and fill out the date.

-All forms must be printed and FILLED OUT BY HAND.
+All forms must be printed and hand signed.
 No typed in forms will be accepted.

 HOW TO GET YOUR MODEL RELEASE TO US